devpro/azure-pipeline-training/docs/build-first-steps/01-helloworld.md

 ### Success criteria

-- [ ] Create a new Azure Build pipeline named "01-helloworld" that will display "Hello from <machine_name>"
+- [ ] Create a new Azure Build pipeline named "01-helloworld"
-- [ ] The pipeline must contain only one task, entitled "Say hello"
 - [ ] Pipeline definition must be in the file `.azure/pipelines/01-helloworld.yml`
+- [ ] The pipeline must contain only one task, entitled "Say hello", that will display "Hello from <machine_name>"

 ### Tips

-- You are free to use any type of Microsoft hosted agent
-- Create a new branch on this repository to make your change
+- Work on a branch in git, create it if it doesn't exist
-- If you are on a shared project with other people, create a folder only for you (with your first name for example)
+- Isolate your pipelines in a dedicated folder (with your first name for example)
+- Use any type of Microsoft hosted agent
-- You can either use the default pipeline provided by Microsoft or do it from scratch
+- In the pipeline creation wizard, use a template or create it from scratch

 ### Hints